An optimally convergent smooth blended B-spline construction for semi-structured quadrilateral and hexahedral meshes: Introduction

 In this paper, we derive a computationally efficient, easy to construct and optimally convergent extension of B-splines to unstructured quadrilateral and hexahedral meshes.
 We dub the new basis functions \emph{SB-splines}; see Table~\ref{tab:terminology} for the terminology used throughout this paper.
 Although we consider only quadratic B-splines, the presented ideas should carry over to arbitrary degrees.
 To begin with, we determine on the given unstructured mesh a set of B-splines of mixed smoothness following the construction for quadrilateral meshes presented in Toshniwal~\cite{toshniwal2022quadratic}.
 The mixed B-splines are~$C^0$ continuous around extraordinary features, i.e. extraordinary vertices (in 2D and 3D) and extraordinary edges (in 3D), but are~$C^1$ smooth everywhere else.
-Subsequently, we use the partition of unity method of Melenk and Babu{\v{s}}ka~\cite{melenk1996partition} to blend the mixed B-splines~$\vec B(\vec x)$ with Bernstein basis functions~\mbox{$\vec Q(\vec x)$} of equal degree.
+Subsequently, we use the partition of unity method of Melenk and Babu{\v{s}}ka~\cite{melenk1996partition} to blend the mixed B-splines~$\vec B(\vec x)$ with tensor-product Bernstein basis functions~\mbox{$\vec Q(\vec x)$} of equal degree.
 To this end, a set of smooth weight, or partition of unity, functions~$w^B(\vec x)$ and~$w^Q(\vec x)$ are defined to blend both types of basis functions.
 A key novelty of our approach is that the blending function~\mbox{$w^B(\vec x)$} is assembled from the mixed B-splines on the unstructured mesh, by excluding the~$C^0$ ones, so that~\mbox{$w^Q(\vec x) \coloneqq 1- w^B(\vec x)$}.
 Consequently, the weight functions~$w^B(\vec x)$ and~$w^Q(\vec x)$ are~$C^1$ smooth and have their breakpoints at the element boundaries.
 On quadrilateral meshes with extraordinary vertices the SB-splines are simply given by the weighted basis functions ~\mbox{$w^B(\vec x) \vec B(\vec x)$} and~\mbox{$w^Q(\vec x) \vec Q(\vec x)$}.
 In hexahedral meshes, the extraordinary edges and vertices usually form a connected network as illustrated in Figure~\ref{fig:introSphereExtraordinary}; see also relevant work on hexahedral meshing~\cite{murdoch1997spatial,tarini2004polycube,nieser2011cubecover,shepherd2008hexahedral,li2012all,zhang2018geometric,bracci2019hexalab,zhang2020octahedral,livesu2020loopycuts}.
 That is, the weight function \mbox{$w^Q(\vec x) = 1- w^B(\vec x)$} has a support over the entire network and is decomposed as \mbox{$ w^Q(\vec x) = \sum_i \sum_j w_{i,j}^P(\vec x) + \sum_j w_j^J(\vec x)$} into locally supported weight functions.
 In brief, the support of one weight function~\mbox{$ w_j^J(\vec x)$} covers a region where more than two extraordinary edges meet, and the supports of the weight functions~\mbox{$ w_{i,j}^P(\vec x) $} are restricted to the remaining regions along the connecting extraordinary edge chains.
+We note for blending instead of the Bernstein basis~$\vec Q( \vec x)$ a different tensor-product basis or a triangular Bernstein-B\'ezier basis can be considered.
+Similarly, in principle, differently constructed mixed smoothness B-splines~$\vec B(\vec x)$ could be used, including the enhanced smoothness B-splines presented in Buchegger and J\"uttler \cite{buchegger2016adaptively}, which are conceptually similar to the chosen mixed B-splines.
+However, the enhanced smoothness B-splines use nested refinement (leading to a more involved implementation because of the mixed smoothness) and exhibit optimal convergence only for extraordinary vertices with a valence $3$ using uniform refinement.